ALTIBASE/Documents/ReleaseNotes/eng/Altibase_7_3_0_0_1_Release_Notes.md

 ##### Spatial Object Creation Functions

-New function has been introduced as follows.
+A new function has been introduced as follows.

 * ACSGetGeometrySRID